Scoring Your Credit - How's Your Credit Score

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+With the change in the economy, however, some people have seen their score drop dramatically after loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in reviewing your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time every month?

 Lenders want to make sure that allowing you a loan isn't a risk for them.
 Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
 You'll still get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double the amount of someone with a higher FICO score.